 My kids love the breast meat chopped up with some of the baked on salt and pepper sprinkled over it.
 This is just my way of roasting a chicken.
 Sure you can stuff things inside like onions and citrus, fresh herbs, smear with butter or oil, sprinkle any herbs or seasonings you want over the chicken.
 Really no wrong way to do it.
 We just like to eat it like this, because, well, its less work!

 - One 4-6lb whole chicken, thawed if previously frozen, room temp

-- 2 tbsp Kosher Salt or sea salt, coarse grind
+- 2 tablespoon Kosher Salt or sea salt, coarse grind

-- 1 tsp fresh ground pepper, or more to taste
+- 1 teaspoon fresh ground pepper, or more to taste